 It is estimated that waterfall in Finland will increase by 25% in the coming years due to climate change.
 A critical issue for Tampere is therefore flooding and storm water management.
 As both demonstration areas in Tampere are under construction to become dense urban areas, the rapid population growth will pose a significant challenge.
 Other challenges that the city is facing include air and water pollution and reduced biodiversity.

 Tampere’s main NBS demonstration site is Vuores.
-Vuores is a new greenfield district combining a proximity to nature, high-quality architecture, an ecological attitude, technological solutions, as well as small-town-like services.
+Vuores is a new greenfield district surrounded by natural waterbodies, which is in the construction phase.
 The first residents moved to Vuores in 2010 and there are currently 3000 inhabitants living in the district.
-Intensive construction is still ongoing and it is planned that Vuores will be completed by 2030, with residences for 13 000 people and 3000 to 5000 jobs.
+Intensive construction is still ongoing, and it is planned that Vuores will be completed by 2030, with residences for 13,000 people and 3000 to 5000 jobs.

 Vuores consists of existing and developing residential blocks located around multifunctional parks.
-The heart of the Vuores nature-based storm water management system is the Central Park, where retention ponds, swales, wetlands, and streams retain and purify the water before leading them to lake Koipijärvi.
+Vuores stormwater management system is one of the largest in the Nordic countries and the northernmost of the world.
+The heart of the Vuores nature-based stormwater management system is the Central Park, where retention ponds, swales, wetlands, and streams retain and purify the water before leading them to lake Koipijärvi.
 The nature-based water management system starts already from plots, where e.g. green roofs, rain gardens, and rainwater harvesting serve both as water management as well as recreation.

-A biofilter is the first part of the UNaLab demonstrations in Vuores, and is built in Park Virolainen to treat storm waters from nearby residential blocks and streets.
+One of the initial NBS demonstration ideas of the city included further development of the Vuores nature-based stormwater management system.
+A biofilter is the first part of the UNaLab demonstrations in Vuores and has been built in Park Virolainen to treat stormwaters from nearby residential blocks and streets.
 The biofilter is capable to decrease the nutrient and microbiological load in the water.
+A detailed plan for supplementary nature-based solutions, such as bioswale, alluvial meadow, and submerged dam, has also been prepared.

-The first UNaLab demonstration in Tampere and Hiedanranta is a greenhouse where researchers from Tampere University of Technology study microalgae growth in Nordic conditions.
+The first UNaLab demonstration in Hiedanranta is a pilot-scale algae-based water treatment system where researchers from Tampere University of Technology study microalgae growth in Nordic conditions.
+An NBS biofilter to manage stormwaters from a contaminated site in Hiedanranta has also been planned.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No. 730052 Topic: SCC-2-2016-2017: Smart Cities and Communities Nature based solutions